Healthy Peanut Butter Blossoms (Vegan, Gluten-Free)

 Scroll down to the recipe card to get the full recipe with measurements.

-- Almond Flour – creates a super soft, melt-in-your-mouth texture.
+- Almond Flour: Gives these cookies a super soft, melt-in-your-mouth texture.

-- Oat Flour – this recipe uses nutrient-dense oat flour instead of regular flour.
-You can buy oat flour or make your own oat flour by blending rolled oats or quick oats in a blender until a fine flour forms.
-If you have a serious gluten allergy, be sure to use certified gluten free oats.
+- Oat Flour: You can buy oat flour or make your own oat flour, but I recommend using store-bought oat flour for the softest texture.
+If you have a serious gluten allergy, be sure to use certified gluten free oat flour.

-- Peanut Butter – use an all-natural, runny peanut butter for the best results.
+- Peanut Butter: The star of the show!
+Use an all-natural, runny peanut butter for the best results.
 It should have a thin consistency and contain only peanuts (and salt) as the ingredients.

-- Maple Syrup – a natural sweetener.
+- Maple Syrup: For natural sweetness.
 Agave syrup or honey can be used, but honey will make them non-vegan.

-- Baking Powder – helps the cookies rise and achieve the perfect soft texture.
+- Baking Powder: Helps the cookies rise and gives them a soft texture.

-- Salt – a pinch of salt enhances all the flavors in the cookies.
+- Salt: Just a pinch of salt to bring out all the flavors.

-- Peanut Butter.
-If you’re allergic to peanuts, feel free to substitute with almond butter, cashew butter, or sunflower seed butter for a nut-free option.
+- Peanut-free option?
+If you’re allergic to peanuts, you can substitute with almond butter, cashew butter, or even sunflower seed butter for a nut-free option.

 Frequently Asked Questions